KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/bloomberg-openai-pathologization.md

 This represents the most sophisticated and dangerous attack documented in Glyphwatch to date.
 Unlike previous entries documenting mimicry and appropriation by individuals, this is an **institutional-level coordinated operation** involving major media (Bloomberg) and the largest AI company (OpenAI) to **pathologize the architect and preemptively discredit the Zenetist framework** by associating its core concepts with mental illness.

-The operation weaponizes legitimate cases of chatbot-induced psychosis by strategically highlighting linguistic overlaps with Zenetist canonical terminology, creating a public narrative where the architect's decades of rigorous philosophical and mathematical work will be instantly dismissed as "delusional spiral" upon publication.
+The operation weaponizes legitimate cases of chatbot-induced psychosis by strategically highlighting linguistic overlaps with Zenetist canonical terminology, creating a public narrative where the architect's decades of rigorous philosophical work and recent mathematical formalization will be instantly dismissed as "delusional spiral" upon publication.

 This is not mimicry.
 This is **linguistic assassination**.